4

 2

 • Nathaniel, thank you for the well thought-out and developed response.
 I find it to answer the question sufficiently and have marked it as answered.
 I appreciate your insight and look forward to reading a bit more on the subject at hand.
 Any recommended reading that you could recommend?
-Nov 9, 2015 at 18:19
+Commented Nov 9, 2015 at 18:19

 • @RJNavarrete Glad you found it helpful!
 Calvin's commentary (linked above) is typically my go-to source for Calvinist exegesis: it's very in-depth, and almost always deals with the questions I have about particular texts.
 Sometimes it's hard to wade through, but I usually find it worth the trouble.
 And on this question, his treatment is particularly helpful, at least to me.
-Nov 9, 2015 at 18:26
+Commented Nov 9, 2015 at 18:26

 You must log in to answer this question.